sarahciston/codingcare/posts/guide.md

 We are pretty free-form, but one of our adopted structures has been to open with a ritual of checking in on each other, asking what we are working on and thinking about.
 That short process often guides the rest of our weekly agenda.
 It's a quick moment to take the temperature of the group, to find out what code questions need investigating or troubleshooting (or what life questions too).

 Call it Round Robin, Show and Tell, or Council Method — some version of an opening gesture for gathering helps to acknowledge each person, and it gives them a couple of minutes to share anything they want to share today.
-It could be how they are feeling, what they might be working on, a success or a struggle, something they've read or seen in the wild.
+You could make it very abstract or metaphorical as a warmup, like "What's your internal weather report?
+And what's your code project's weather report?"
+Or it could be quite literal: "How are you feeling?
+What are you working on?
+What are you struggling with or excited about?
+What's something cool you've seen in code this week?"

 By the time we've completed the circle we almost always have a clear trajectory for the rest of the day's meetup and are well into our first conversation or troubleshoot.
 We have also made room for each person, whether they are shy and would otherwise be steamrolled, or whether they would be first to speak and might otherwise take up most of the time.

 ### Make room for each other

-We set a timer for our check-ins, two to five minutes max!
-We do this, not to limit people, but to make time for everyone.
-This also has a flattening effect, where a full professor who comes to the meetup gets the same three minutes as a first-year undergraduate.
-Both can talk about what they're working on, struggling with, or excited about this week.
+We always set a timer for our check-ins.
+Depending on how many people you have, make it just two to five minutes max!
+We do this not to limit people but to make time for everyone.
+The timer also has a flattening effect: A full professor who comes to the meetup gets the same three minutes as a first-year undergraduate.
+Both of their interests are equally valid and interesting in this space.

-In live-coders Olivia Jack and Bruno Gola's Berlin-based hack night, Show Us Your Screens, everyone gets ten minutes to perform or present their computational art or music [CITE].
-This ten minutes includes setup time.
+In Olivia Jack and Bruno Gola's Berlin-based hack night, Show Us Your Screens, everyone gets ten minutes to perform or present their computational art or music [CITE].
+This ten minutes includes setup time, so plugging in becomes part of the show.
 "We project the timer on the ceiling.
 When it goes off, you're done.
 It changes color and everyone claps," says Jack, who is the creator of the [Hydra]() live-coding language for networked visuals.
 "The setup is sometimes the most elaborate part of the performance."

 The time we offer each other matters.
-Sharing it this way is one of the most generous things we can offer to one another.[XXX]
+Sharing it with our active and equal attention is one of the most generous things we can offer to one another.

 ### Believe in snacks